Sgarg4431/nUSD_Stablecoin/README.md

 ## Tech Stack

- - Solidity language is used
+ - Solidity language is used and contract deployed on sepolia testnet
  - address of sepolia testnet is used in aggregateV3Interface

 ## 🔗 Links